widged/gb-elm-language/en/type/04-tuple.md

 ### Tuples

-Tuples, however, are used when you know exactly how many values you want to combine and its type depends on how many components it has and the types of the components.
-They are denoted with parentheses and their components are separated by commas.

-Another key difference is that they don't have to be homogenous.
-Unlike a list, a tuple can contain a combination of several types.

 Think about how we'd represent a two-dimensional vector in Elm.
 One way would be to use a list.
 That would kind of work.
 So what if we wanted to put a couple of vectors in a list to represent points of a shape on a two-dimensional plane?
 We could do something like `[[1,2],[8,11],[4,5]]`.
 The problem with that method is that we could also do stuff like `[[1,2],[8,11,5],[4,5]]`, which Elm has no problem with since it's still a list of lists with numbers but it kind of doesn't make sense.
 But a tuple of size two (also called a pair) is its own type, which means that a list can't have a couple of pairs in it and then a triple (a tuple of size three), so let's use that instead.
 Instead of surrounding the vectors with square brackets, we use parentheses: `[(1,2),(8,11),(4,5)]`.
 What if we tried to make a shape like `[(1,2),(8,11,5),(4,5)]`?
 Well, we'd get this error: